 How do I know if I’m a candidate for Laser Vision Correction?

-We recommend you come in for an evaluation to discuss your particular situation and help determine if you are a good candidate for laser vision correction.
+We recommend you come in for a free LASIK consultation to discuss your particular situation and help determine if you are a good candidate for laser vision correction.
 At South East Eye, our goal is to provide you with the vision procedure that is right for you!

 Are all patients who wear glasses and contacts candidates for LASIK?